 My world and my kitchen is full of colorful, flavorful vegetables I can prepare all kinds of ways.
 Sometimes I feel like going old school, so I cook up some greens and blackeyed peas with some homemade whole grain corn bread.
 Other times (mostly) I like to make it international.
 Whether that means whipping up a totally random vegetable curry, gratin, pizza or stir fry, or adding vegetables to everyday dishes like chili and spaghetti, it’s all good.
 When my windows are open I know passersby can get a whiff of all that deliciousness because I hook it up just right.
 I wasn’t born knowing how to do this, it took years and years of trial and error, and experiments imposed on my poor family.
 But now I can share what I know.
 [Read more...]

 I finally, finally FINALLY learned how to create my own videos.
 I had to learn how to use the camera, the tripod and the editor.
 So here we are with a video about smoothies.
-Enjoy!
+It’s a little rough, (my first run) but enjoy!

 You see, the cornerstone of excellent health and beauty is vegetable consumption, point blank.
 No matter what healthy eating plan you choose, or whatever expert you consult, it’s going to include large amounts of fresh, whole vegetables.
 There is just no way around it.